Yoast/developer/docs/customization/yoast-seo/changing-og-locale-output.md

 So, if you want it to output `nl_NL` instead of the default `en_US`, you simply switch your WordPress installs' language to `nl_NL`.
 You can read [how to do that on the WordPress codex](http://codex.wordpress.org/WordPress_in_Your_Language).

 ## Change the `og:locale` tag
-If you don’t want to change the language of your WordPress install but _do_ want to change the locale output of Yoast SEO, you can do so by filtering the output.
-You should add code that looks like this to your theme’s `functions.php`:
+If you don't want to change the language of your WordPress install but _do_ want to change the locale output of Yoast SEO, you can do so by filtering the output.
+You should add code that looks like this to your theme's `functions.php`:

 ```php
 function yst_wpseo_change_og_locale( $locale ) {